Rhythm in Life and in Popular Art in Sicily

 These strange elements still persist in Partanna and their nature becomes all too clear if we compare them with Marsala’s light stepping circle dance, which is all choreuses and tribacchuses.

+From the dithyramb, we finally arrive at the myth where the origins of rhythm are to be found.
+When Dionysus-Zagreus was torn to shreds by the Titans, the primordial unity of mankind was destroyed, and humankind was created from the death throes of the God.
 The ancients replaced a phenomenon with a god, and the cult of this god was the representation of the phenomenon itself, whose motifs were reflected therein.
 Thus, in the cult of the god Dionysus, double genre rhythms were a direct representation of telluric phenomena and linked to the formation and catastrophic destruction of worlds.
 Aeschylus says this in a passage on the primitive dithyramb: “The drum rolls, like thunder rumbling underground, spreading great terror”.
 Telluric events periodically reoccur on this earth of ours as the centuries go by, and this renews the dochmaic sense of life in every one of us.
 The dithyramb is still alive and kicking and, together with its rhythms, has emerged from the very bowels of the earth that was shaken and overwhelmed.
+Therefore, nothing has changed.
+From underground, the Eumenides cursed the Gods of Olympus in dochmiacs.
+And even today, we shed heartfelt tears and continue to curse the ironic fate of this land, where beautiful things are created and destroyed at the whim of some God or other!

 Therefore, the opposition between equal and double-genre rhythm is not merely a question of metrics, but it exists in life itself, in the dynamics of things; it is the opposition between the spiritual and material world, between heaven and earth, between Apollo and Dionysus.
 Dactyls have an innate tendency to be symmetric, because this is how one limits the effort involved in achieving one’s aim as quickly as possible; this symmetry is sought after and obtained right from the basic unit of measure: the foot.
 On the contrary, in double-genre feet, there is no equivalence between successive movements, and symmetry is only achieved between groups of two or more basic units.
 The iambs and trochees are grouped in dipodies with stress on the first or second foot: